- Car Rentals

-Banasura Sagar Dam across the Karamanathodu River, a tributary of River Kabini, is ideally placed in the foothills of Banasura hills, it is the largest earthen dam in India and the second largest in Asia.
+Banasura Sagar Dam was built across the Karamanathodu River, a tributary of River Kabini.
+Ideally placed in the foothills of Banasura hills, it is the largest earthen dam in India and the second largest in Asia.
 The dam got its name from Banasura, the son of King Mahabali, the famous ruler of Kerala.
 It is said that Banasura undertook severe penance on the top of the hills.
 Banasura hill is the third largest peak in the Western Ghats.

 Lake & Backwaters

-At a distance of 13 km from Kalpetta and 3 km from Vythiri, Pookote Lake, also known as Pookode Lake is a natural fresh water lake situated close to the Kalpetta - Kozhikode main road (1 km) in Wayanad district of Kerala.
-It is one of the must visit Wayanad tourist places and is another popular attraction not to miss in a Wayanad tour packages.
+At a distance of 3 km from Vythiri, and 13 km from Kalpetta, Pookote Lake, also known as Pookode Lake is a natural freshwater lake situated close to the Kalpetta - Kozhikode main road in the Wayanad district of Kerala.
+It is one of the must-visit Wayanad sightseeing places.

-At an altitude of about 2500 feet, this fascinating natural fresh water lake is surrounded with evergreen forests and rolling hills.
+At an altitude of about 2500 feet, this fascinating natural freshwater lake is surrounded by evergreen forests and rolling hills.
 The lake has the shape of India's map.
 The lake is spread across an area of 13 acres with a maximum depth of 6.5 m.
-The Panamaram stream, one of the main tributaries of the Kabani River, originates from the Pookote Lake.
+The Panamaram stream, one of the main tributaries of the Kabani River, originates from Pookote Lake.

-The lake has abundance of blue lotus and fresh water fishes.
+The lake has an abundance of blue lotus and freshwater fishes.
 Pethia pookodensis is a species of cyprinid fish known to occur only in Pookode Lake.
 The forests surrounding the lake hold many wild animals, birds, and flies.
 The view of this vast expanse of water in the picturesque backdrop .....

 Nature & Scenic